 At the law offices of Greg Monforton & Partners, we understand the devastating impact this massive recall has had on consumers along with the impact negligent manufacturing has had on those who have lost a loved one due to faulty airbag.

-If you or someone you love has been injured as a result of a Takata airbag, contact us for a free consultation.
+If you or someone you love has been injured as a result of a Takata airbag, contact a Windsor personal injury lawyer at our law firm for a free consultation.
 We can help you fight for the compensation you deserve.